U.S. expands Central American refugee screening program

 Costa Rican Minister of the Presidency Sergio Alfaro told a news conference in San Jose the government reserved the "explicit right" to ask for more information if there were doubts about those granted the six-month humanitarian visas.

-Reporting by Patricia Zengerle and Julia Edwards; Additional reporting by Enrique Pretel in San Jose and Richard Cowan in Washington; Editing by James Dalgleish
+Additional reporting by Enrique Andrew Pretel in San Jose and Richard Cowan in Washington